What is a Recovery Home?

 Reentry from residential care back to one’s own community can be abrupt and can contribute to an increase in the chance for a relapse and a need to go back to residential care.
 Individuals who are in recovery still face challenges which are possible triggers for relapse.

-The Recovery Home is for individuals committed to their sobriety.
+The Recovery Homes are for individuals committed to their sobriety.
 It seeks to make the transition from residential treatment to the community smoother and increases the success of the recovery process for anyone committed to their sobriety.
+We have a men’s and a women’s Recovery Home.

-Sinnissippi Recovery Home is DASA licensed treatment facility staffed 24/7.
+Sinnissippi Recovery Homes are SUPR licensed treatment facilities staffed 24/7.
 Residents attend treatment and implement sober living skills with other people in early recovery.

-The Recovery Home currently is available to adult men facing a substance use disorder who need extended support to stay clean and sober.
+The Recovery Homes are currently available to adult men and adult women facing a substance use disorder who need extended support to stay clean and sober.

-The Recovery Home offers a healthy recovery environment and support.
+Our Recovery Homes offer a healthy recovery environment and support.
 The length of stay can vary based on the needs of the individual, typically 3 to 9 months on average.

 Do I need Sober Living?